flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - next steps:
                 - announce to the community -> the OC could do this?
                 - update bonfire.social.coop to latest version
-    - Your topic here!
+                    - -> file bugs
-    - Other pending bugs
+    - Other pending bugs -> next time
 - Introductions with the OC
+    - edumerco: studied biology, born and lives in Buenos Aires.
+Part of the Organizing Circle; part of an intentional community near Buenos Aires.
+A fan of cooperation :)
 - Questions from/to the OC
     - Single sign on
     - Signup/joining process